ambika-ks/MyWorks1/NODE LET CONST ARROW-GAME/README.md

-# 🏗️ Convert to ES6 Syntax
+#  Convert to ES6 Syntax

-Work with a partner to implement the following user story:

 * As a developer, I want to be able to recognize and implement newer ES6 syntax.